 Multivitamin Gummies Done Right

-Multivitamin gummies may look simple-bright colors, familiar flavors, an easy daily routine.
-But from a supplement manufacturing perspective, they’re one of the most technically demanding formats to get right at scale.
+Multivitamin gummies look simple—bright colors, familiar flavors, an easy daily routine.
+But that simplicity is deceptive.
+From a supplement manufacturing perspective, they’re one of the most technically demanding formats to get right at scale.

-The mistake many brands make is treating a “general multivitamin gummy” like a label-building exercise.
-In reality, it’s a delivery-system engineering problem.
-The gummy matrix has limits, and if you don’t design around those limits, stability, texture, and consistency can unravel long before the product reaches the end of its shelf life.
+Many brands treat a “general multivitamin gummy” like a label-building exercise.
+It's not.
+It’s a delivery-system engineering problem.
+The gummy matrix has limits, and if you don’t design around those limits, stability, texture, and consistency unravel long before the product reaches the end of its shelf life.

 The hidden spec that matters most: water activity

-In gummy manufacturing, the “core spec” isn’t just vitamin potency-it’s often water activity (aw).
-This single measurement can predict whether your gummies stay pleasantly chewy or slowly drift into sticky, slumped, or inconsistent pieces as they sit in real-world conditions.
+In gummy manufacturing, the “core spec” isn’t just vitamin potency—it’s water activity (aw).
+This single measurement predicts whether your gummies stay pleasantly chewy or drift into sticky, slumped, or inconsistent pieces during real-world storage.

 What can happen when aw isn’t controlled